What Is The Missing Statement In The Proof

 14. This contradicts our initial assumption that a/ b is in its simplest form.

-15. Therefore, our initial assumption that √2 is rational must be false.
+15. That's why, our initial assumption that √2 is rational must be false.

 16. Hence, √2 is irrational.